EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter6.md

 ## Functional Refactor

-In the previous chapter you solved more hand ranks using LINQ and refactored with the yeild keyword to create a custom LINQ-like extension method.
+In the previous chapter you solved more hand ranks using LINQ and refactored with the yield keyword to create a custom LINQ-like extension method.

 In this chapter you'll refactor to use a more functional approach to scoring a hand.